Naayika: Plot

-Naayika tells the life and times of yesterday's heroine of Malayalam cinema.
+Naayika tells the life and times of yesteryears' heroine of Malayalam cinema.
 It is the story of Gracy, a leading star until she suddenly disappeared from the silver screen.
 Gracy loves Anand who was playing roles as the evergreen star Prem Nazir when he suddenly has a blood-related disease.
 He loses too much of his blood through his nose and dies during his last film with his bride-to-be.
 Gracy stops acting and disappears from the silver screen.
 She likes to adopt a young girl, but the girl wants to star in the next film Gracy is in.
 The girl's dress falls off, she goes nude, and it appears in the film.
 She begs for the negative clip from the producer but he wants her to return sexual favors.
 However, when the film is released, the negative clip is still there which breaks her heart.
 The girl tells the producer that she will disclose his intentions to the public, making him conscious and plan to kill her.
 He orders her makeup man to poison her lipstick and kill her.
 The girl is poisoned on her lips and dies.
 This results in Gracy losing her mental stability.
 Mamtha comes as a female reporter, trying to investigate the case and reveal the truth.